RHPS Official Fan Site! - www.RockyHorror.com The Ultimate Rocky Horror Links Page

 Q. Why was "Superheroes" eliminated from the video released in 1990?

 A. In completing the stereo portion of the movie, certain deadlines were imposed and it wasn't possible from the production end to include "Superheroes."
 When the video was re-released at a lower price, it was decided not to include "Superheroes" because it wouldn't be fair to those who paid $89.95 for the original release.
-Thankfully, the DVD release corrects this issue, by offering the option of viewing the film with or without the musical number.
+Thankfully, the DVD and Blu-ray releases correct this issue, by offering the option of viewing the film with or without the musical number.

 Q. What is "Once In A While?"

 A. "Once In A While" is a song that Brad sings in the play.
 The scene was filmed for the movie but was not included in the final print.
-A reconstruction of this scene is included as a special feature in the special edition LaserDisc (1995), VHS (1998) and DVD (2000).
+A reconstruction of this scene is included as a special feature in the special edition LaserDisc (1995), VHS (1998), DVD (2000), and Blu-ray Disc (2010).

 Q. Is there a Tim Curry Fan Club?